JVandenildo/Programming-Challenges/Find the Discount/challenge_description.md

 `dis(89, 20) → 71.2`
 `dis(100, 75) → 25`

-Notes: the answer should be decimal places.
+**Note**: the answer should be rounded to two decimal places.

+Link to original post on edabit: [here](https://edabit.com/challenge/pXyd3nzssstTGbgzo).